marwijn/vaultwarden_gcloud/README.md

 # Bitwarden self-hosted on Google Cloud for Free

+This is work in progres, do not use.

 Bitwarden installation optimized for Google Cloud's 'always free' e2-micro compute instance

 > _Note: if you follow these instructions the end product is a self-hosted instance of Bitwarden running in the cloud and will be free **unless** you exceed the 1GB egress per month or have egress to China or Australia.
 I talk about best practices to help avoid China/AUS egress, but there's a chance you can get charges from that so please keep that in mind._